 HAVE A VOICE - VOTE MAY 19TH

-ESPLOST collections also grow with population and economic activity
+ESPLOST collections grow with increases in population and economic activity

 If growth meets or exceeds projections, the district may generate more debt service revenue than required to meet annual bond payments.